|

 return from the cruise.
 It wasn't his fault; Gary never said a word to me.

-I started the argument all by myself because I had a lot of anger on the
+I started the argument all by myself because I had a lot of anger on a

 When

-Gary and Betty came along on our 2002 Rhapsody Cruise, it gave him the
+Gary and Betty came along on our 2002 Rhapsody Cruise, the trip gave him the

 perfect opportunity to pursue his favorite hobby of dancing.
 During

 so much he almost never sits out a song.
-As a result he has become a real
+As a result he has become popular

 but I love to write.
 When we combine our talents, we are the best